bonzo81/Mobaxterm-web-URLS/README.md

 # SSH & Telnet web URLs

+> I created a new repo to replace this see https://github.com/bonzo81/Moba-Putty-Web-Handler

 ## Background
 This repo is to solve the problem of opening telnet or ssh links from a web interface on Windows.